kookkui/SoloRPGs/Broken Shores/Krystyna Journal.md

 ### Quest to Destroy Cultists' Tome
 Bohr has tasked me with destroying a artifact in a nearby temple of a cult most likely.

-It will take me 6 milestones to get to the location of the temple.
+It will take me 6 hexes to get to the location of the temple.

 Hex 1